 Aren't there several warning signs that property owners can look for?
 Yes.
 This is one of the big reasons that carpenter ants usually don't do as much damage as termites, especially subterranean termites.
-Carpenter ants create sawdust and push the sawdust and their feces out of tiny kickout holes.
+Carpenter ants create sawdust and push the sawdust and their feces out of tiny kick-out holes.
 This material is called frass.
 When frass is seen, it inspires property owners to take action.
-But there are two common reasons property owners don't take action:
+But there are three common reasons property owners don't take action:

 They mistake the frass for naturally occurring material.

 They don't consider carpenter ants a serious threat.